How to Install Wall Tile

 During the wall tile installation process, you will likely need to cut some tiles to fit.
 You can make straight cuts on tiles with a manual tile cutter or a tile wet saw.
-Use tile nipppers for curved cuts.
+Use tile nippers for curved cuts.
 Nippers create rough edges that you can smooth somewhat with 80-grit sandpaper.
-You can also make a clean hole thorugh the center of a tile with a drill and a tile-cutting hole saw.
+You can also make a clean hole through the center of a tile with a drill and a tile-cutting hole saw.

 Grouting the Tile

 Grouting happens after the tile adhesive has fully cured.
-Choose unsanded or sanded grout based on the width of the grout joints: For joints up to 1/8 inch wide, use unsanded grout; for joints larger than 1/8 inch, use sanded grout.
+Choose unsanded or sanded grout based on the width of the grout joints: For joints, up to 1/8 inch wide, use unsanded grout; for joints larger than 1/8 inch, use sanded grout.
 Remove the tile spacers, as applicable, before grouting.

 Mix the grout as directed by the manufacturer.
 Apply the grout with a rubber grout float, pressing the grout firmly into the joint spaces.
 Make a second pass diagonally across the tiles, holding the float at a steep angle, to remove excess grout from the tile surfaces.
-Gently wipe the tiles and joiints with a grout sponge and clear water.
+Gently wipe the tiles and joints with a grout sponge and clear water.
 Let the grout set up, then buff away any grout haze from the tile faces using a soft cloth.
 Finally, fill the empty gaps along shower bases, tubs, floors, and countertops with 100-percent silicone caulk.